 Recreation Therapy Aide

 Recreation therapy aides help recreation therapists plan and deliver therapeutic programs and recreational activities.
-They also arrange special events.
+They work directly with clients and volunteers.

 There was an error.
 Please try again.